-The following key economic indicators were reflected in the Town of Zebulon fiscal year 2013 budget:
+The following key economic indicators were reflected in the Town of Zebulon fiscal year 2014 budget:

-- A decrease in the property tax base due to declining values on industrial and commercial personal property located within the Town. - Continued adjustment of budgets to offset the permanent loss of per capita-based revenue resulting from the Town's adjusted population figures as a result of the United States census count.
+• A decrease in the property tax base due to declining values on industrial and commercial personal property located within the Town.

-• A projected increase in parks and recreation revenues based on increased participation in activities that are an alternative to non-public supported higher cost activities for citizens.
+- Continued adjustment of budgets to offset the permanent loss of per capita-based revenue resulting from the Town's adjusted population figures as a result of the United States census count. - A projected increase in parks and recreation revenues based on increased participation in activities that are an alternative to non-public supported higher cost activities for citizens.

-Budget Highlights for the Fiscal Year Ending June 30, 2013
+Budget Highlights for the Fiscal Year Ending June 30, 2014

 Governmental Activities.
-The total General Fund budget is projected to decrease 9% for fiscal year 2013, as compared to the actual results of fiscal year 2012.
-The major components of this decrease include a scaling back of capital projects as a result of lower projected property tax revenues, a change in employee benefits, and a reduction in buildings and grounds services.
+The total General Fund budget is projected to increase 10% for fiscal year 2014, as compared to the actual results of fiscal year 2013.
+The major components of this increase include a planned group of capital projects as well an increase in property tax revenues due to a change in vehicle property tax collection.

-Because of the decrease in property tax values, the Town will increase its tax rate to \$.5125 per \$100 of assessed value to ensure that incoming revenues for general services match projected expenditures.
-The storm water fee will be increased to provide for additional storm water management services mandated by the State.
+Because of the decrease in property tax values, the Town will increase its tax rate to \$.525 per \$100 of assessed value to ensure that incoming revenues for general services match projected expenditures.
+The storm water and garbage fees will remain the same while maintaining storm water management services mandated by the State.
 Various grant and Town funds also have been included in the budget for sidewalk improvements and equipment purchases.